 British journalist detained in Afghanistan released by Taliban

-A British journalist who was being detained by the Taliban in Afghanistan has been released, the PA news agency understands.
+A British journalist who was being detained by the Taliban in Afghanistan has been released.

 Former BBC South Asia correspondent Andrew North was being held along with several others by the militant group but has now been freed alongside a second unnamed journalist.

-Although the UN has not named the journalists released on Friday, PA understands one of them is Mr North.
+Although the UN has not named the journalists released on Friday, it is understood one of them is Mr North.

 A statement on the UN Refugee Agency Twitter page said: “We are relieved to confirm the release in Kabul of the two journalists on assignment with UNHCR, and the Afghan nationals working with them.